ppy/osu-wiki/wiki/Glossary/en.md

 ### puush

-puush is a screen capturing and file uploading application developed by peppy. puush is a successor of sorts to upppy which is commonly used to upload and share images in osu!
+A screen capturing and file uploading application developed by peppy. puush is a successor of sorts to upppy which is commonly used to upload and share images in osu!

 For more information about puush, see [puush / home](https://puush.me).